 The tension stored within objects is known as mechanical energy.
 A simple way of seeing this is a stretched rubber band.

 Why do we use nuclear energy?

 Not as new as you think, nuclear energy has only recently been turned into electrical energy.
 We get this energy when the tiny atoms that make up the universe are joined together or split.
-These splits do not give off harmful chemicals.
-However they are unstable at the best of times.
+These splits do not give off harmful chemicals but they can be very unstable.